skip to main content

 It is understood that he and the victim were known to each other.

-The scene has been preserved for a forensic examination and the Office of the State Pathologist has been notified.
+The scene was preserved pending a forensic examination and the Office of the State Pathologist was notified.

 Gardaí say their investigations are ongoing.